 Students will be assessed based on class participation, written assignments and quizzes/ exams (if any).
 Some courses have 100% Continuous Assessment, while some courses have a final written examination.
 The International Office of your home university may contact us for details regarding the assessment for individual course.
 NTU uses the Grade Point Average (GPA) system in awarding grades.

 A8.
-Who is eligible to apply?
+Who is eligible to apply for GEM Trailblazer Summer programme?

 A9.
-What is the minimum GPA required?
+What is the minimum GPA required for application?

-The minimum GPA requirement is 2.5/5.0 (or 2.0/4.0) and be proficient in the English language.
+The minimum GPA requirement is 2.5/5.0 (or 2.0/4.0) and proficiency in the English language.

 A10.
 If I am interested, how do I submit my application?